 - The nutrition benchmarks included in Florida's Physical Education Standards shall be taught as part of the structured and systematic unit of instruction during physical education classes and will be integrated into other subject areas (e.g., math, science) where there is a natural fit. - Students receive nutrition education that is interactive and teaches skills they need to adopt healthy eating behaviors.
 Classroom lectures, activities and student participation are provided in nutrition and health classes.
-Classroom written tests (such as multiple choice, essay and fill in the blank) are given in the areas of nutrition. - Nutrition education will be incorporated within the larger school community.
-The nutrition education program shall work with the school meal program to develop school gardens and use the cafeteria as a learning lab.
-Students will harvest
+Classroom written tests (such as multiple choice, essay and fill in the blank) are given in the areas of nutrition. - Nutrition education may be incorporated with the school meal program to develop school gardens and use the cafeteria as a learning lab.
+Students may harvest vegetables from the school garden and work with the cafeteria staff to create wholesome snacks.

-- vegetables from the school garden and work with the cafeteria staff to create wholesome snacks. - The staff responsible for nutrition education will be adequately prepared and participate regularly in professional development activities to effectively deliver an accurate nutrition education program as planned.
+The staff responsible for nutrition education will be adequately prepared and participate regularly in professional development activities to effectively deliver an accurate nutrition education program as planned.
 Preparation and professional development activities will provide basic knowledge of nutrition combined with skill practice in program-specific activities and instructional techniques and strategies designed to promote healthy eating habits.